DEENUU1/DEENUU1/README.md

 <h1 align="center">Hi 👋, I'm Kacper</h1>

-- 🔭 I’m currently working on: "WEATHER MUSIC" an application that recommends music based on your weather
+- 🔭 I’m currently working on: "MOVIE SIMILAR TO" Flask simple application that allows to search similiar movies

 - 📫 How to reach me **kacperwlodarczyk@protonmail.com**